Attock: Modern Period

-Founding

-The city's foundations were laid in 1908 by Sir Colin Campbell, [factual error: Sir Colin Campbell died in 1863] British Commander-in-Chief of India for whom the city is named.
+The city's foundations were laid in 1908 and the city was named after Sir Colin Campbell, British Commander-in-Chief of India.
 The old city was established near the 16th century near the Attock fort that had guarded the major routes between Central Asia and South Asia.
 Attock's first oil well was drilled in Khaur in 1915, while the Attock Oil Company was established with a selling arrangement with the Burmah Oil Company.
 During 1928, the region produced 350,000 barrels of oil.

 Attock was one of the northernmost points of the Punjab Province of British India prior to the partition; it thus found itself being a part of the common Hindi-Urdu phrase used to describe the length of colonial India: "Attock se Cuttack" (from Attock to Cuttack).

 The term "Attock se Cuttack" was first used to describe the extent of the Maratha Empire after they conquered Cuttack in 1750 and Attock in 1758.

-Modern

 After the independence of Pakistan in 1947, Hindu and Sikh minorities emigrated to India, while Muslim refugees from India settled in Attock.
 The Government of Pakistan renamed Campbellpur as Attock in 1978.
-The city and surrounding area are known for their high representation among soldiers of the Pakistani Military.
+The city and surrounding area are known for their high representation among soldiers of the Pakistan Army.